kennycason/kennycason/posts/2017-04-11-ray-casting.markdown

 tags: Ray Casting, Geometry, Polygon Containment, Even-Odd Rule
 ---

 Even before I learned the word algorithm, I have always enjoyed exacting solutions to problems.
 Particularly, I love very visual algorithms.
 Such algorithms include the symmetry, and also indirectness that you see when solving a Rubik's Cube and other spatial puzzles.
-These puzzles certainly have formal grammars and systems defining the these patterns, yet I was attracted to the visual "truth" of the solutions I found.
+These puzzles certainly have formal grammars and systems defining these patterns, yet I was initially attracted to the visual "truth" of the solutions I found.

 I unexpectedly found another such "puzzle" when I was building a reverse geocoding service.
 My first round with the service was to perform city lookup.
 In this scenario, since cities can be represented as points, a GeoHash lookup was the optimal solution.

 However, what about checking to see if a geo coordinate is contained within a polygon?
-This polygon could be a country, a province, a county, or even a custom area.
-We can also make a GeoHash work with a few modifications including decreasing resolution, and minimizing object usage by only storing IDs in our GeoHash instead of replicating information that we are searching for in each of the GeoHash "buckets".
+This polygon could be a country, a province, a county, or any custom area.
+We can make a GeoHash work with a few modifications.
 But there is another way to check for polygon containment.

 ### Ray Casting

 Upon discovering this simple but effective algorithm, I found it very interesting and was excited to put it to some use.
 Note that this algorithm is also sometimes referred to as the [Even-Odd Rule](https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule).
-I prefer to call it Ray Casting as we will literally be casting a ray (vector), and **then** applying the even-odd rule to determine containment within the polygon.
+I prefer to call it Ray Casting as we will literally be casting a ray (vector), and **then** applying the even-odd rule to determine containment of some point within the polygon.
+I have also found that this algorithm is intuitive enough to excite people who aren't familiar with algorithms.

 The steps of the algorithm are simple.